AIKAN WHISKY - GLOBAL DESIGN AND COMMUNICATION

-Drawing its inspiration from himitsu-bako (boxes in which to keep secrets, which were carried in bygone times by the Samurai) and from origami, the Nikka Box introduces the brand’s six emblematic whiskies, in a variety of ways.
+Drawing its inspiration from himitsu-bako (boxes carried by Samurais that contained secrets) and origami, the Nikka Box introduces the brand’s six emblematic whiskies in a variety of ways.
 An innovative set which can be turned into a mini bar to display at home.

 Graphic & packaging design